awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_USER.md

 ## Usage Notes<a name="r_ALTER_USER_usage_notes"></a>

-When using IAM authentication to create database user credentials, you might want to create a superuser that is able to log on only using temporary credentials\.
+When using IAM \(IAM\) authentication to create database user credentials, you might want to create a superuser that is able to log on only using temporary credentials\.
 You can't disable a superuser's password, but you can create an unknown password using a randomly generated MD5 hash string\.

 ```
 alter user iam_superuser password 'mdA51234567890123456780123456789012';